conduktor/conduktor-docs/docs/guides/conduktor-in-production/automate/index.md

 description: Automate various actions and tasks with Conduktor API, CLI and Terraform
 ---

-Conduktor lets you automate various tasks such as managing Users, Groups, Permissions, Kafka Resources and Conduktor Resources.
+Conduktor lets you automate various tasks, such as: managing users, groups, permissions, Kafka resources and Conduktor resources.

 You can use: